404-Server-Not-Found/Raspbian-Speedtest/README.md

 run.sh
 ```

-Now we want to run all this at the top of every hour we do this by adding it to Cron
+Cool, it's working!
+For good records, want to run all this at the top of every hour.
+We do this by adding it as a cron job

 ```shell
 crontab -e`